jet-admin/jet-docs/user-guide/components/lists/map.md

-## What is Map?
+## Map component

-The map component allows you to see locations of your items or team members \(couriers\).
-For instance, you can track your delivery team and vehicles' location.
+The map component allows you to view and interact with data that has geographical values:

 ![](https://gblobscdn.gitbook.com/assets%2F-LQ08RFAKZvFADEiXKFy%2F-MEX2NqPG52JNlmGGhKc%2F-MEXDHzLEa_0SVgxxqyS%2Fimage.png?alt=media&token=f2528e31-490e-4318-83ce-ffeb2f0a1118)